Chloride Historical Society, Inc.

 The Silver Belle Playhouse serves as the Society's meeting place.
 Come join us for our quarterly membership meeting, the second Thursday of January, April, July, and October at 6 pm.

 You will see that all the buildings need repairs.
 As the Chloride Historical Society is not funded by any governmental organization, we need your tax-deductible donations to survive!
 Please consider leaving a donation in the box at the Museum or in the Playhouse, support the little shops in the miners' cabins, and "like" us at www.facebook.com/chloridehistoricalsociety, where you can also make a donation.
-And please consider setting us up for your Amazon Smile donations!
+And please consider setting us up for your Amazon Smile shopping account!

 Membership in the Society is just $12/year, please download a membership application form here.